OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/dps/spos.md

 ---
 title: spos
-description: This documentation page provides a detailed guide on spos function under the OpenBB package.
+description: "This documentation page provides a detailed guide on spos function under" the OpenBB package.
 Learn how to get net short position and plot net short position with source codes and parameters clearly listed.
 keywords: